-“What is footfall?” might be the most common question that many retailers have wondered about.
-Understanding footfall allows every merchant to calculate other important metrics like conversion rate and average transaction value, as well as forecast demand and staffing levels.
-So this article would introduce the definition of footfall and some key points to increase retail footfall.
+“What is footfall?” might be the most common question many retailers have wondered about.
+Understanding footfall allows every merchant to calculate other important metrics like conversion rate and average transaction value and forecast demand and staffing levels.
+This article will introduce the definition of footfall and some key points to increase retail footfall.

 What is footfall?